avilum/secimport/README.md

   - ✔️ Create a single dcript policy
   - ✔️ Run an application with that policy using dtrace, without using `secure_import`
 - ✔️ <b>Add eBPF basic support using bpftrace</b>
-- bpftrace backend tests (WIP)
+  - ✔️ bpftrace backend tests
-- bpftrace whitelist/blacking implementation
+- <b>Extandible Language Template</b>
+  - Increase extandability for new languages tracing with bpftace/dtrace.
+    - Adding a new integration will be easy, in a single directory, using templates for filters, actions, etc.
 - <b>Node support</b> (bpftrace/dtrace hooks)
   - Implement a template for Node's call stack and event loop
 - <b>Go support</b> (bpftrace/dtrace hooks)